amcgaha/coding-health-records/README.md

 Once we have the robust dataset, we can then conduct a more detailed study of cold and flu symptoms.
 We can also answer many more questions about health at our camp.
 We can identify trends, risks, and problem areas across many health categories, including injuries, bug bites, and even staff burnout or camper homesickness.

-__Privacy Note: Health records are extremely sensitive and regulated by law.
+__Privacy Note__: Health records are extremely sensitive and regulated by law.
 Therefore, the data itself will remain completely private.
-Only the documentation of my process will be published. __
+Only the documentation of my process will be published.

 ## Data Source